csdms/ivy/lessons/shell/creating-things.md

 /home/mpiper/Desktop
 ```
 Note that by using the tilde `~`,
-we'll get to the Desktop from whereever we are in the filesystem.
+we'll get to the Desktop from wherever we are in the filesystem.

 Next,
 use the `mkdir` command to make a new directory: